Room Architecture

 Between Theory, Activism, and Practice

+ROOM atelier dâarchitecture was established in early 2020 by Emmanuelle Raoul-Duval.
+It is an architectural practice conceived of in Los Angeles and based in Paris.
 ROOM works across formatsâbuilt projects, publications and researchâapproaching architecture as both a design discipline and a cultural practice.
-With a strong emphasis on territorial analysis and context-specific methodologies, the studio explores how architectural projects can act as frameworks for dialogue between site, history, and contemporary transformation.
+With a strong emphasis on context-specific methodologies, the studio explores how architectural projects can act as frameworks for dialogue between site, history, and contemporary transformation.
 ROOM is particularly invested in questioning human-centred design and the anthropocentric norms that shape architecture.
 Its work explores scaleâbodily, territorial, ecologicalâand examines how spatial practices can respond to the urgent environmental and social challenges of our time.
-The practice takes its name from Virginia Woolfâs A Room of Oneâs Own.

 ER: Emmanuelle Raoul-Duval